davidcroll/nextclade/docs/Nextclade_FAQ.md

   - **Mixed sites**: The amount of bases that are not `ACTG-N`, for example `R` (for `A or G`),`Y` (for `C or T`), `K` for `G or T`) and so on. `-` is a gap in the sequence, and `N` denotes any base.

   - **Private mutations**: The number of mutations that map to the terminal branch leading to the sequence after attachment to the tree.
-Many private mutation either indicate many sequencing errors, or an unusual variant without close relatives in the tree.
+Many private mutations either indicate a lot of sequencing errors, or an unusual variant without close relatives in the tree.

   - **SNP clusters**: Several mutations in a short stretch can indicate assembly problems.
 We calculate such SNP clusters using only the private mutations.